Dense Hebbian neural networks: a replica symmetric picture of unsupervised learning: Analytical findings

-In this Section we solve the dense unsupervised Hopfield model introduced in Definition \ref{def:dense_unsup}, specifically, we obtain an explicit expression for its free energy in terms of the order parameters of the theory.
-Then, by extremizing the free energy w.r.t. these order parameters we obtain a set of self-consistent equations for the latter whose inspection allows us to obtain the phase diagrams of the model.
+In this section we solve the dense unsupervised Hopfield model introduced in Definition \ref{def:dense_unsup}, specifically, we obtain an explicit expression for its quenched statistical pressure (i.e., the free energy) in terms of the order parameters of the theory.
+Then, by extremizing the free energy w.r.t. these order parameters we obtain a set of self-consistency equations for the latter whose inspection allows us to obtain the phase diagrams of the model.
 To this aim we exploit Guerra's interpolation technique \cite{guerra_broken} which allows us to get the free-energy explicitly.
-However, as we will see, some adjustments to the standard protocol are in order in the estimate of the quenched noise, which, unlike pairwise networks, can not be directly approximated as a Gaussian random variable.
-The core problem is that the distributions of the post-synaptic potentials are not Gaussian here hence standard universality of spin-glass noise does not apply straightforwardly.
-To overcome this obstacle, first we need to show that they can still be approximated as Gaussians in the large network limit (and we achieve this via large deviation theory), then -as in this limit the statistical pressure is self-averaging- we need to control solely their first moment (that we tackle by stability analysis).
+However, as we will see, some adjustments to the standard protocol are in order in the estimate of the noise distribution, which, unlike pairwise networks, can not be directly considered as a Gaussian random variable.
+The core problem is that the distributions of the post-synaptic potentials are not Gaussian here, hence standard universality of spin-glass noise \cite{CarmonaWu, Genovese, Longo} does not apply straightforwardly.
+To overcome this obstacle, we apply the Central Limit Theorem (CLT) in order to estimate it as a single Gaussian variable.

 Before proceeding, we highlight that, as standard (see e.g., \cite{Coolen}) and with no loss of generality, in the following we will focus on the ability of the network to learn and retrieve the first archetype $\boldsymbol \xi^1$.
-Thus, in the next expression, the contribution corresponding to $\mu=1$ shall be split from all the others and interpreted as the {\em signal} contribution, while the remaining make up the slow-noise contribution impairing both learning and retrieval of $\boldsymbol \xi^1$.

-We now resume the partition function $\mathcal{Z}^{(P)}_{N,K,M, \beta} ( \bm \xi, \bm \chi)$ given in \eqref{eq:Def_orig_Z} and recast it in a more convenient integral representation that allows a straightforward application of the interpolation technique.
-Starting from Eq. \ref{eq:Def_orig_Z}, we apply the functional-generator technique\footnote{We add the term $J \sum_i \xi_i^1 \si$ to generate the expectation of the Mattis magnetization $m_1$: the latter emerges by evaluating the derivative w.r.t. $J$ of the quenched statistical pressure at $J=0$.} and the Hubbard-Stratonovich transformation to get
+Thus, in the next expression, the contribution corresponding to $\mu=1$ shall be split from all the others and interpreted as the {\em signal} contribution, while the remaining ones make up the slow-noise contribution impairing both learning and retrieval of $\boldsymbol \xi^1$, namely starting from Eq. \eqref{eq:Def_orig_Z}, we apply the functional-generator technique\footnote{We add the term $J \sum_i \xi_i^1 \si$ to generate the expectation of the Mattis magnetization $m_1$: the latter emerges by evaluating the derivative w.r.t. $J$ of the quenched statistical pressure at $J=0$.} to get